How Much Does A Paver Patio Cost To Install?

 - Excavation and Dumping – Excavation costs depend on the size of the area, the labor required to dig up certain materials, and the transportation, fueling, and dump fees.
 Removing old concrete and dirt typically adds $0.30 to $0.50 per square foot to your overall cost.

-- Grading and Leveling – The amount of grading required depends on how much traffic the area gets, the permeability of the pavers, and the drainage and runoff capability.
+- Grading and Leveling – The amount of grading required depends on the area's traffic, permeability of the pavers, and the drainage and runoff capability.
+Regrading land costs $0.40 to $2.00 per square foot.
 Installing pavers on a slope or adding a thicker layer of aggregate base for a driveway increases costs.

 - Delivery – Delivery fees add $0.50 per square foot, or about $500 per 1,000 square feet of pavers depending on the load size and distance away from the project.
 Each manufacturer also charges pallet exchange fees of $0.05 to $0.20 per square foot.